-Clark et al. described predictors of major complications following free flap reconstruction for head and neck cancer in 2007 (8).
-After retrospectively reviewing 185 patients, their comorbidities, and perioperative care, his team developed three major conclusions.
+Clark et al. described predictors of major complications following free flap reconstruction for head and neck cancer in 2007 (19).
+After retrospectively reviewing 185 patients, their comorbidities, and peri-operative care, his team developed three major conclusions.
 First, major complications of all types were predicted by increasing age, ASA class, and smoking history.
 Second, medical complications (myocardial infarction, congestive heart failure, multi-organ failure, etc...) were predicted by ASA class, smoking, and >130 mL/kg/day of crystalloid replacement.
 Surgical complications (flap failure, wound breakdown, etc...) were predicted by the placement of a tracheostomy, a pre-operative hemoglobin <11 gms, and pre-operative radiotherapy.
 Surgical complications (such as flap failure) were not affected by large volume fluid resuscitation.

-Zhong et al. reviewed 260 patients with 354 flaps (often bilateral reconstructions) and noted a 0.8% failure rate (9).
+Zhong et al. reviewed 260 patients with 354 flaps (often bilateral reconstructions) and noted a 0.8% failure rate (20).
 Upon reviewing the intravenous fluid infusion rate, they noted that infusion rates at the extremes predicted complications and that colloids trended toward more complications.
-Based on their data, they recommend a daily dose of 3.5-6 mL/kg/hr of crystalloid (245-420 mL/hr for a 70kg patient).
+Based on their data, they recommend a daily dose of 3.5-6 mL/kg/hr of crystalloid (245-420 mL/hr for a 70 kg patient).
 They note that the important principle of optimizing cardiac performance to enhance free flap perfusion is the goal of fluid management.

-Nelson et al. studied 682 patients receiving autologous breast reconstruction, stratifying them into three groups based on urine output (10).
+Nelson et al. studied 682 patients receiving autologous breast reconstruction, stratifying them into three groups based on urine output (21).
 Normal urine output was defined as 0.5-1.0 mL/kg.
 No differences were noted intra-operatively, but post-operatively there were large differences between delayed thrombotic complications and flap loss.
 The low urine output group had a 10.3% delayed thrombotic complication rate and 8.8% flap loss rate.
 This finding sharply contrasts with rates of 3.3 and 3.1% thrombotic complications and 2.2 and 0.6% flap loss, suggesting that adequate fluid resuscitation to maintain adequate urine output provides the best chance for flap survival.
-They also noted that a hitherto unrecognized use of intra-operative vasopressor use by the anesthesia team had no effect on flap complications or survival.
+They also noted that a hitherto unrecognized use of intra-operative vasopressor by the anesthesia team had no effect on flap complications or survival.

-In contrast to these studies, Ettinger et al. published a paper in 2017 noting that in 154 head and neck reconstruction patients, they had no flap loss and a partial failure rate of only 3% (11).
-They found that total peri-operative fluid predicting complications was 5.5 L, and that 7 L of fluid predicted major complications.
+In contrast to these studies, Ettinger et al. in 2017 noted that in 154 head and neck reconstruction patients, there were no flap losses and a partial failure rate of only 3% (22).
+They found that the total peri-operative fluid predicting complications was 5.5 L, and that 7 L of fluid predicted major complications.
 Comparing this to Nelson's figures, these amounts translate into a rate of 3.2-4.1 mL/kg/hr, 224-287 mL/hr, or 80-100 mL/kg/day in a 70kg patient.
 This suggests that in the head and neck population, fluid requirements may be lower than in breast reconstruction.

-Nguyen et al. studied 187 patients with 258 free flaps that evaluated vasopressor usage (12).
+Chen et al. studied vasopressor usage in 187 patients with 258 free flaps (23).
 Overall complication rate in a group that had intra-operative vasopressors was 24% with complete flap loss in 0.7% of patients.
 Despite expectations to the contrary, the cohort that received no vasopressors had a similar overall complication rate of 24%, but a much higher complete flap loss rate of 4.2%.
 The study supports maintaining adequate hemodynamics as the best way to improve flap survival.

-Monroe et al. in 2011 described a similar study to Nguyen's breast flap paper in which 169 head and neck patients received intra-operative vasopressors (13).
-The study was small, but there were no statistical differences between the two groups in either complications or early flap failure.
+Monroe et al. in 2011 described a similar study to the Chen breast flap study in which 169 head and neck patients received intra-operative vasopressors vs. no vasopressors (24).
+There were no statistical differences between the two groups in either complications or early flap failure.